mucommander/mucommander/readme.txt

   and some TAR archives.

 Improvements:
--
+- Added an 'Explore bookmarks' item to the 'Bookmarks' menu.

 Localization:
-- Japanese translation contributed by Nardog
+- Japanese translation contributed by Nardog.

 Bug fixes:
 - SMB passwords that contain '@' characters are now properly handled.